 Now, advances in security have enabled the healthcare industry to use the open internet to process and store Personal Identifiable Information/Personal Health Information (PII/PHI) data.
 Once the technical capabilities such as encryption mechanisms and physical security were in place, they were added to the standard expectations (SOCII, ISO27001), along with regulations, to make them mandatory (HIPAA and GDPR, for example).

 On top of the scale and the broadly accepted standards, we can now also accept the ubiquity of IoT.
 In effect, having people connecting personal devices to a single API requires the ability to receive data from wherever they go, and in a global economy it won’t be practical to receive data from one state only—or even one country.
 Both cloud and standards make possible to receive data from anywhere in the world, allowing healthcare providers to offer services at a global scale.

 Once you start handling PII/PHI data at a global scale from thousands of devices, you require the capability to store, analyze and process an enormous volume of data.
 Again, something that is only possible by using the scale provided by the public cloud (or by having very deep pockets).

-Orion Health developed Rhapsody as a Service (RaaS), combining the best-in-class integration engine, Rhapsody, with all of the forward-thinking features required for providers wanting to prepare for, and capitalize on, IoT.
+Rhapsody as a Service (RaaS) combines the best-in-class integration engine, Rhapsody, with all of the forward-thinking features required for providers wanting to prepare for, and capitalize on, IoT.